netdata/netdata/README.md

 ## User base

-Netdata is a **robust** application.
-It is used by hundreds of thousands of users all over the world.
+Netdata is used by hundreds of thousands of users all over the world.
 Check our [GitHub watchers list](https://github.com/netdata/netdata/watchers).
 You will find people working for: **Amazon**, **Atos**, **Baidu**, **Cisco Systems**, **Citrix**, **Deutsche Telekom**, **DigitalOcean**, **Elastic**, **EPAM Systems**, **Ericsson**, **Google**, **Groupon**, **Hortonworks**, **HP**, **Huawei**,